-The administrator may also grant administrative privileges to other user accounts allowing the PT40 to have more than one administrative-level user.
+The administrator may also grant administrative privileges to other user accounts allowing the PT45 to have more than one administrative-level user.

-NOTE: You cannot remove administrative privileges from the default admn user unless you have already granted administrative access to another user account.
+NOTE: You cannot remove administrative privileges from the admn user unless another user has already been given administrative access level privileges created.
+For security, Server Technology recommends first creating a new administrative user account with administrative rights before removing the default account admn.